 The drift boat has the ability to navigate class IV rapids and turbulent whitewater, and turn on a dime.

 So it is not unusual to see drift boats, even wooden ones, being used to navigate rivers with canyon boulders and rapids that only rafts and whitewater kayaks are usually seen on.

 However, it’s not all sunshine and roses.

-Drift boat fishing and river running
+Drift boat fishing and river running (video)

 Although powered by oars a rowboat is a very different vessel from a drift boat.